thorpej/Electronics/Power_Supplies/KWard_Adjustable_Bench_Power_Supply/design-files/panel-supply/README.md

 There is room on the board for a small heat sink for the LM2940, if necessary, although there is no dedicated footprint outline for it.
-If your LM2940 is getting warm, there are a variety of heat sinks availble from outlets such as Amazon (just search for "TO-220 heatsink") that should fit in the slotted space.
+If your LM2940 is getting warm, there are a variety of heat sinks availble from outlets such as Amazon (just search for "TO-220 heatsink") that should fit in the alotted space.

 The board has standard M3 mounting holes, and is intended to be mounted on the back of the PSU front panel using stand-offs.